Needlepointers.com Logo

 You can use glue dots or a stapler to hold the twists.
 We found that glue dots didn't hold the snowflake and it kept popping apart.
 But maybe you'll have more success with glue dots.

-Twist the two points of the center cuts up and overlap the points to form a tube.
+Twist the two points of the center cut up and overlap the points to form a tube.
 Put a glue dot or staple these two pieces together.3D Paper Snowflake Tutorial - First twist & glue

 Flip the paper over and glue/staple the next pair (3rd pair) together.
 3D Paper Snowflake Tutorial - 3rd twist & glue